top of page

 Fishing from a kayak can get you to the fish more easily

-I have been fishing with a fly rod for the better part of 25 years.
+For the better part of 30 years I have been fishing with a fly rod.
 My passion for fly-fishing began with a trip to Scotland in the 1990s and I have been working on improving my skills ever since.
-The sport has facilitated visits to so many interesting countries and waters.
+The love of fly-fishing has facilitated visits to so many interesting countries and waters.
 While I still practice conventional rod and reel fishing, my preferred approach to getting to the fish is with a fly rod.

 My first kayak was an Ocean Kayak

 In the mid-2000s, I settled in Miami.
-There is some great fishing there, but getting to the fish requires some form of watercraft.
-At the time I did consider boat ownership, but ultimately decided that I did not want the responsibility.
-Owning a kayak offered a low cost, low maintenance alternative, and I bought my first vessel in 2005 – an Ocean Kayak.
-The adventure of fly-fishing from my kayak in Matheson Hammock Park near Coral Gables or the sawgrass marshes of Everglades City was thrilling, especially while navigating around manatees and alligators!
+There is some great fishing there, but a watercraft is generally required to get to the fish.
+For a number of reasons boat ownership was out of the question.
+On the other hand, owning a kayak offered a low cost, low maintenance alternative, and I bought my first vessel in 2005 – an Ocean Kayak.
+The adventure of fly-fishing from my kayak among the sawgrass marshes of Everglades City or in Matheson Hammock Park near Coral Gables was thrilling, especially while navigating around manatees and alligators!

-My second kayak is a Wilderness Systems RideX 115
+My second kayak wass a Wilderness Systems RideX 115

 The advantage of a kayak for fishing

-One of the advantages of a kayak is that it is not a boat!
-At this stage in my life, I can neither afford, nor do I have room (nor the wife’s permission) for, a boat.
+One of the advantages of a kayak is that it is not a boat, which I can neither afford, nor do I have room.
 The kayak conveniently lives on a pair of sawhorses on the side of my house from where it is also easy to load up and head out.
-I have a nifty Thule product called a ‘hullavator’ that sits on the roof of my car and makes loading and transporting the kayak easy.
+I have a nifty Thule product called a ‘hullavator’ that sits on the roof of my car, which makes loading and transporting the kayak easy.
 But there are other advantages beyond the portability issue.

 Maintenance and running costs of a kayak can be low